 In addition to extension of service along the Sacramento Subdivision, SJJPA is investigating additional extensions.
 SJJPA is currently examining scenarios that could lead to service north of Sacramento.
 The 2013 State Rail Plan identifies a "San Joaquin Extension to Redding" as a potential expansion of the San Joaquins, and SJJPA is examining this possibility.
-As first steps, extensions to Yuba City/Marysville and Oroville are under consideration.
-Another extension of the San Joaquins SJJPA is studying is from the current terminus at Oakland Station to the Oakland Coliseum/BART Station (currently served by Capitol Corridor trains).
+As first steps, extensions to Yuba City/Marysville and Chico or Oroville are now under study led by Butte CAG (which is hoped to be implemented as a "mid-term" project).
+SJJPA worked with Butte CAG to encourage Caltrans to include the extension of passenger rail service from Natomas to Chico as a mid-term project in the 2022 State Rail Plan.
+Another extension of the San Joaquins SJJPA is considering is from the current terminus at Oakland Station to the Oakland Coliseum/BART Station (currently served by Capitol Corridor trains).
 Extending the service just five additional miles to this station would provide another direct link between the San Joaquins and BART, as well as new connections to the Coliseum complex and the Oakland Airport via the BART to OAK Automated Guideway Transit service (formerly called the Oakland Airport Connector).
 SJJPA also will continue to explore the longer-term possibility of having some San Joaquins in the future utilize the Altamont Corridor to bring San Joaquins to additional Bay Area markets.

-Another project under consideration is to consolidate Stockton's two rail stations at Cabral Station, which would enable Stockton to be served by a single station, providing a safer environment for passengers, more secure parking, a direct connection to Sacramento - Fresno/Bakersfield San Joaquins trains, ACE commuter trains, and promote transit-oriented development.
+Another project under consideration is to consolidate Stockton's two rail stations at Cabral Station, which would enable Stockton to be served by a single station, providing a safer environment for passengers, more secure parking, a direct connection to Sacramento -San Joaquin Valley trains, ACE commuter trains, and promote transit-oriented development.
 An alternative being investigated for Stockton is relocating the "San Joaquins Street" station to a location in the vicinity/east of the Stockton Diamond Grade Separation Project.
 This alternative would enable this relocated station to provide direct service to both the Bay Area and to Sacramento.